AZ Alkmaar

 Alkmaar Zaanstreek (/nl/), better known internationally as AZ Alkmaar, or simply and most commonly as AZ (/nl/) in the Netherlands, is a Dutch professional football club from Alkmaar and the Zaan district.
-The club plays in the Eredivisie, the highest professional football league in the Netherlands.
+The club plays in the Eredivisie, the top tier in Dutch football.

 AZ won the Eredivisie in 1980–81 and 2008–09.
-In 1981, they also reached the UEFA Cup final, which they lost to Ipswich Town.
-The team has won the KNVB Cup on four occasions, and one Johan Cruyff Shield.
+In 1981, they reached the UEFA Cup final, which they lost to Ipswich Town.
+The team has won the KNVB Cup five times, most recently in 2025–26.
+They have won the Johan Cruyff Shield twice, in 2009 and 2026.

 History

-1910–1972: Foundation and first years
+1967–1972: Foundation and first years

 AZ was founded on 10 May 1967 as AZ '67, the result of a merger of Alkmaar '54 and FC Zaanstreek.
 Alkmaar '54 was founded as a professional team in April 1954 to play in the 10-team NBVB league, created because the Royal Dutch Football Association (KNVB) refused to organize a professional league (the KNVB took over in 1955).
 Alkmaar '54, and by extension AZ, played the first professional match in the Netherlands: on 14 August 1954, they won 3–0 at home against Venlo '54, with Klaas Smit scoring the first and third goal.
 After winning the Eerste Divisie in 1960–61, it played one year in the Eredivisie.

 FC Zaanstreek had been playing since 1910 as the Kooger Football Club (KFC).
 KFC had nearly become national champion in 1934 through a narrow loss to Ajax in the finals.
 (Note: Klaas en Cees Molenaar had been at this match and blamed Ajax' late equalizer on a mistake by the referee; they claimed they then swore to once become national champion with their team, with which they succeeded 47 years later.)
 The team became professional in 1955.
 In 1964 the professional part of KFC was renamed FC Zaanstreek, while the amateurs played on as KFC.